 Mobile workforce management experiences also drive high engagement among employees.
-For example, the most effective platforms report 85% weekly engagement among employees using it, and over 55% daily engagement.
+For example, the most effective platforms report 85% weekly engagement among employees using it, and over 55% daily engagement, especially when a team communication app is used.
 This level of engagement dramatically speeds up information consumption, and action by managers and employees.

 5. Flexible, Self-Scheduling

 One way businesses are adapting to uncertain conditions and uncertain customer demand is by adopting self-scheduling.
 Workplaces that use self-scheduling resolve scheduling and coordination issues 20% faster than those that don’t.
 That’s a big deal while workplaces adjust to uncertain customer demand and market conditions.

 “Flexible self-scheduling” is the term used when a manager defines scheduling needs based on demand, but allows employees to select, trade, and fill shifts themselves.
 Allowing schedules to be created faster, with less effort, and gives hourly employees more control over their work life.
 Flexible self-scheduling isn’t new.
 The approach is heralded as the future of work and drives better outcomes for employers and more engaged employees.

 Flexibility, autonomy, and employee empowerment is a competitive advantage.
 It’s also key to survival and revival in uncertain environments.
 Businesses must be able to flexibly fill shifts based on near-term needs.
 Increasing or decreasing capacity within uncertain environments of demand is critical.
 This is then compounded by those that are adapting to untested workplace operations like delivery and curbside pickup.